ably77/gloo-platform-argo-rollouts-blog/README.md

 time="2023-10-31T17:41:11Z" level=info msg="Starting istio workers"
 time="2023-10-31T17:41:11Z" level=info msg="Istio workers (10) started"
 ```

+You can also check the logs of the argo-rollouts pod to ensure that the `solo-io/glooplatform` plugin was loaded.

 ## Review Canary Rollout Strategy
 A Canary rollout is a deployment strategy where the operator releases a new version of their application to a small percentage of the production traffic.
 We can use weights, pause durations, and manual promotion in order to control how our application is rolled out across the stable and canary services